dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/icon/info.md

 ## Description

-The main Icon component is basically a wrapper for whatever icon you place within it.
-This means a `span` wrapping an inline `svg`.
+The main Icon component is a wrapper for whatever icon you place within it.
+This means a `span` wrapping an inline `SVG`.

-You can basically use whatever you like inside this `Icon` component.
+You can use whatever you like inside this `Icon` component.

 ### Why use it?